-Condition 2.4.3: By the first annual surveillance audit, the client shall provide some evidence that the nature of the impacts of the fishery on different habitat types is known and that monitoring is continuing to detect any increase in risk.
-The client shall consider including the results of the ongoing study on habitat impacts in the region.
+Condition 2.4.3: By the first annual surveillance audit, the client shall provide evidence that the nature of the impacts of the fishery on different habitat types is known and that monitoring is continuing to detect any increase in risk.
+The client shall include the results of the ongoing study on habitat impacts in the region.